-- 1. Applications must include a commercial real estate appraisal identifying the Authority as an authorized user, noting the Authority may rely on its representations. - The appraiser must be licensed by the South Carolina Real Estate Appraisers Board as a State Certified General Real Estate Appraiser (a temporary practice permit does not qualify).
-An appraiser in good standing with an active license in another state must obtain a reciprocal license with the South Carolina Real Estate Appraisers Board. - The appraisal must be completed by an appraiser listed on the SC Housing Approved Appraisers list. - The appraisal must be prepared in conformance with the Uniform Standards of Professional Appraisal Practice (USPAP). - Comparable properties must be located in the proposal's sub-market.
-If none exist, comparable properties must be located in the proposal's county or an adjacent county. - If a property's acquisition price exceeds the appraised value, the Authority will write down the purchase price to the appraised value. - The Authority may hire another appraiser at the applicant's expense. - 2.
-For new construction developments, the appraiser must value land using acreage as a measurement without regard to any contemplated improvements/restrictions.
+- 1. Applications must include a commercial real estate appraisal identifying the Authority as an authorized user, noting the Authority may rely on its representations. - a.
+The appraiser must be licensed by the South Carolina Real Estate Appraisers Board as a State Certified General Real Estate Appraiser (a temporary practice permit does not qualify).
+An appraiser in good standing with an active license in another state must obtain a reciprocal license with the South Carolina Real Estate Appraisers Board. - b.
+The appraisal must be completed by an appraiser listed on the SC Housing Approved Appraisers list. - c.
+The appraisal must be prepared in conformance with the Uniform Standards of Professional Appraisal Practice (USPAP). - d.
+Comparable properties must be located in the proposal's sub-market.
+If none exist, comparable properties must be located in the proposal's county or an adjacent county.

+If a property's acquisition price exceeds the appraised value, the Authority will write down the purchase price to the appraised value.
+The Authority may hire another appraiser at the applicant's expense.

+- 2. For new construction developments, the appraiser must value land using acreage as a measurement without regard to any contemplated improvements/restrictions.
 The value must be based on comparable land sales in the sub-market or the value of the "land only" portion of improved sales in the sub-market with common zoning characteristics.
-Such sales may not be exclusive to previous LIHTC developments.

-- 3. For acquisition/rehabilitation developments, the appraisal must report land value and "as is" building(s) value separately, with the As-Is Building Value provided both - as if market rents are in place, not considering the unique aspects of below-market financing, federal subsidies and/or LIHTCs in this value estimate, and - based on current restricted rents (not post rehab) taking into consideration the unique aspects of below-market financing, federal subsidies and/or LIHTCs in this value estimate. - 4.
+Such sales may not be exclusive to previous LIHTC developments. - 3.
+For acquisition/rehabilitation developments, the appraisal must report "as is" land value and "as is" Fee Simple value, inclusive of land value.
+The Fee Simple As Is Value must provide both - as if market rents are in place, not considering the unique aspects of below-market financing, federal subsidies and/or LIHTCs in this value estimate, and - based on current restricted rents (not post rehab) taking into consideration the unique aspects of below-market financing, federal subsidies and/or LIHTCs in this value estimate. - 4.
 For RD funded developments only, the appraisal must add together the values for "As-Is, Restricted Rents" and "Interest Credit Subsidy" to arrive at the appraised value.
 If the purchase price includes acquired reserves (cash), the reserves should be deducted from the purchase price before the comparison to appraised value. - 5.
 The appraisal must disclose and quantify the valuation loss attributable to detrimental characteristic(s) in close proximity to the development being appraised.